nicesoft-labs/tdnf/README.md

 When stdout is not a terminal the same fields are printed one per line without carriage returns.

+The progress bar is shown in green when output goes to a terminal.
+Use `--nocolor` or set `color=0` in `tdnf.conf` to disable colors.

 ## Testing

 To build and run the test scripts within a container, do: